 A full moon is an unmistakable celestial event that basks Earth with its lunar glow, inspiring songwriters, scientists, and the occasional werewolf rampage.
 Throughout human history, moon phases have signaled changes in seasons and marked important cultural transitions, such planting or hunting, all reasons that people took to inventing monikers for each full moon.

-On those nights, the moon is a full disc shape, and on cloud-free night it reflects full sunlight, illuminating the Earth below in dreamlike glow.
 Full moons occur about every 29.5 days.
+On those nights, the moon is a full disc shape, and on cloud-free nights it reflects full sunlight, illuminating the Earth below in a dreamlike glow.
 The second full moon in a month is usually known as a blue moon (see sidebar).

 When January's icy grip clutches the land, hungry wolves roam in search of prey.
 Their lonely howls inspire the name of this moon.